-20. Similar considerations apply to the question of whether the right to deal with authorities in the various stages of the registration process (for example, the right to file an application for or register intellectual property, or the right to renew a registration) or the right to grant licences may be encumbered or transferred, and thus be part of the encumbered intellectual property.
-Whether the right to deal with authorities or to grant licences may be encumbered or is an inalienable right of the owner is a matter of law relating to intellectual property.
-Whether it is part of the encumbered rights of the owner is a matter of the description of the encumbered asset in the security agreement (for a discussion of whether the secured creditor may preserve the encumbered assets by pursuing infringers or dealing with authorities before default of the owner/grantor, see A/CN.9/WG.VI/WP.39/Add.6, paras.
-2-5).
+20. Similar considerations apply to the question of whether the right to deal with authorities in the various stages of the registration process (for example, the right to file an application for or register intellectual property, or the right to renew a registration) or the right to grant licences may be transferred, and thus be part of the encumbered intellectual property.
+Whether the right to deal with authorities or to grant licences may be transferred or is an inalienable right of the owner is a matter of law relating to intellectual property.
+Whether it is part of the encumbered rights of the owner is a matter of the description of the encumbered asset in the security agreement (assuming that it may be transferred under law relating to intellectual property.